sky-luca/qs-Bugreport/README.md

 ## Commands

 - **/bugreport**: Opens the bug report menu for players.
 Players will be able to submit bug reports through this menu.
-- **/bugreportsetstatus [ticketId]**: Allows admins to set the status of a specific bug report by using its ID.

 ### Example Usage